 Check your current status and duties with the FAQ item below (When are my studies completed) and the Flow Chart Completion of MSc in Climate Sciences (PDF, 46KB).

-As soon as you have everything completed and ready (1. final exam taken, 2. thesis submitted, and 3. all the courses of the 52 ECTS in the correct module or "Freiwillige Zusatzleistungen"), proceed as follows:
+As soon as you have everything completed and ready, i.e. final exam taken, thesis graded and ratified, and all the courses of the 52 ECTS in the correct module or "Freiwillige Zusatzleistungen", proceed as follows: